seL4/sel4-tutorials/tutorials/hello-camkes-2/hello-camkes-2.md

+### Specify an events interface
-### TASK 1
+TASK 1

 Here you're declaring the events that will be bounced back and forth in this tutorial.
 An event is a signal is sent over a Notification connection.